johnnyji123/premier-league-analysis/README.md

 ### The coach has asked you whether you can predict the outcome of a game by the results at halftime and how confident you would be in the prediction.
 ### I did this without looking at any of the solutions, please have a look and give feedback
 ### By looking at this, if you don't see any functions etc that you would normally use, can you let me know so I can learn to use them.
 If possible I'd like to know functions that you use a lot
+### The green comments are my explanations / answers